In this guide, I’ll examine all Chevrolet Malibu generations, revealing Malibu’s best years to buy and the worst Chevy Malibu years to avoid.

 On the other hand, 2004, 2005, and 2006 are categorized as Chevy Malibu’s worst years, which you should avoid.

-In the 2004 Chevy Malibu, steering problems were rampant, with over a thousand complaints filed with the NHTSA.
+In the 2004 Chevy Malibu, steering problems were common, with over a thousand complaints filed with the NHTSA.
 Many owners cited total or intermittent loss of power steering assist, which prompted GM to issue recalls for multiple model years.

 The persistent issue of ignition switch failures, inherited from the previous generation, remained a sore point, causing engine stalls and starting difficulties.